 Instructions

-- Place Sichuan peppercorns and Chinese dried chilies in a heat-resistant bowl or saucepan.
+- Place the Sichuan peppercorns and Chinese dried peppers in a heat-resistant bowl or saucepan.

-- Stir in 1 tablespoon of toasted sesame oil.
-Store in a sterilized jar or airtight container in the fridge for up to 3 months (or up to 3 days at room temperature).
+- Finally, stir in 1 tablespoon of toasted sesame oil.
+Use it immediately, or store it in a sterilized jar or airtight container in the fridge for up to 3 months.

 Leave a Reply